Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Data

 \subsubsection{CLAMATO}

 The CLAMATO spectroscopic catalog consists of 393 sources with high-confidence redshifts from visual inspection, of which 377 were at $z>2$.
 Of these, 359 were LBGs in the sense that they are relatively UV-bright galaxies that show clear continuum detections.
 Their selections were partially based on re-targetings of spectroscopically-confirmed sources as well as multi-wavelength photometric redshifts from \citet{ilbert2009}; \citet{laigle2016}; \citet{davidzon2017}.
 The overall magnitude limit was set rather aggressively to $g_\mathrm{AB} < 25.3$ in order to maximize the number of slits in the multi-object slitmasks; however, the majority of the galaxies with successful redshifts were at $g_\mathrm{AB} \leq 24.8$, having received typical integration times of $\approx 2$hrs.
 The CLAMATO systemic redshifts are based on the restframe-UV absorption lines if the continuum signal-to-noise permits, but in some lower-S/N objects they were estimated off the Ly$\alpha$ emission line.
 This mix of estimates from Ly$\alpha$ emission and UV absorption lines introduces some confusion to our estimates of systemic redshift offsets.
 This is unfortunate, but does not affect the Ly$\alpha$ forest absorption derived from these spectra.
 The spectral resolution of the data is $R \approx 1100$.
+We select galaxies with a redshift confidence flag of 3 or 4, indicating a reasonable- or high-confidence redshift.
 In the cross-correlation analysis, 205 CLAMATO galaxies were used as part of the foreground galaxy sample.

-\subsubsection{zCOSMOS-Deep}
+\subsubsection{zCOSMOS-deep}